day8/re-frame/README.md

 Still Alpha.
 But getting closer.

 Todo:
   - implement pure event handlers.
-I suspect a macro will be needed.
+A macro will be needed.

 ## re-frame